AlexOuillon83/llm-management/README.md

 <img width="902" alt="demo" src="https://user-images.githubusercontent.com/721666/236942256-985801c9-25b9-48ef-80be-3acbb4575164.png">

-## Since the original repo is not maintained anymore, this fork is created to improve the code and add more features.
 ## Environment Setup

 In order to set your environment up to run the code here, first install all requirements: